platformsh/platformsh-docs/docs/src/guides/symfony/integration.md

 {{< note >}}

-The source code is cached between builds and compilation is skipped if it has already been done.
-Changing the source of downloads or the version will invalidate this cache.
+The source code is cached between builds so compilation is skipped if it's already been done.
+Changing the source of downloads or the version invalidates this cache.

 {{< /note >}}

-## Advanced Node Configuration
+### Advanced Node configuration

-If you need to use the Node installation setup by [symfony-build](#symfony-build), you can use the following snippet:
+If you need to use the Node installation setup by [symfony-build](#symfony-build), use the following configuration:

 ```yaml {location=".platform.app.yaml"}
 hooks: